-What if your family were torn apart while fleeing war?
-Then after spending your last penny and risking your life to be with them, you were abruptly stopped and forced to live in the most inhumane conditions imaginable stuck in limbo without any information of what your future holds.
+What if your family were torn apart while fleeing from war?
+After spending your last penny and risking your life to be with them, you were abruptly stopped and forced to live in the most inhumane conditions imaginable, stuck in limbo with no information about your future.

-On March 9, 2016 the dreams of tens of thousands of asylum seekers in Greece were crushed when the Balkan route into Europe abruptly closed and the EU-Turkey deal was subsequently signed March 18, 2016.
-In this agreement, all illegal immigrants who arrived in Greece after March 20,2016 would be sent back to Turkey.
+On March 9, 2016, the dreams of tens of thousands of asylum seekers in Greece were shattered when the Balkan route into Europe was abruptly closed.
+This was followed by the EU-Turkey deal, signed on March 18, 2016.
+According to this agreement, all illegal immigrants arriving in Greece after March 20, 2016, would be sent back to Turkey.

-Many of these asylum seekers who were on their way to reunite with family in other European countries were forced to wait over a year to be reunited, while almost two years later others are still stuck in Greece anxiously awaiting reunification.
-Those who arrived after March 20, 2016, however, suffer an even worse fate of indefinitely languishing in unequipped camps left wondering if they will ever be reunited or sent back to Turkey.
+Many of these asylum seekers, who were en route to reunite with family members in other European countries, were forced to wait over a year for reunification.
+Nearly two years later, others were still stuck in Greece, anxiously awaiting their turn.
+Those who arrived after March 20, 2016, face an even bleaker situation, languishing indefinitely in inadequate camps, unsure whether they will ever be reunited with their families or be sent back to Turkey.

 We can all relate to the pain that being separated from a child, husband, father or brother causes.
 How can we criminalize and turn our back on innocent victims of war?
 There is no question that these families are no longer able to return to their homes and should be reunited with their loved ones and treated with dignity while awaiting reunification.